omahs/acton/docs/acton-by-example/src/primitives.md

 - [tuples](primitives/tuples.md) like `(1, "foo")`
 - [sets](primitives/sets.md) like `{"foo", "bar"}`

 In Acton, mutable state can only be held by actors.
-You can define a global variable at the top level in your program, but it becomes constant.
-Assigning to the same name in an actor will overshadow the global variable.
+Global definitions in modules are constant.
+Assigning to the same name in an actor will shadow the global variable.

 Source:
 ```python